 NOTE: Your operating system may automatically configure most of the options available in the system setup program, thus overriding options that you set through the system setup program.
 (An exception is the External Hot Key option, which you can disable or enable only through the system setup program.)
 For more information on configuring features for your operating system, see the Windows Help and Support Center.
-To access the Help and Support Center, see page 13.
+To access the Help and Support Center, see "Windows Help and Support Center" on page 13.